hirethunk/verbs/docs/events.md

 Use the `handle()` method included in your event to update your database / models / UI data.
 You can do most of your complex business logic by [utilizing your state](/docs/techniques/state-first-development), which allows you to optimize your eloquent models to handle your front-facing data.
+Any [States](/docs/reference/states) that you type-hint as parameters to your `handle()` method will be automatically injected for you.

 ```php
 class CustomerRenewedSubscription extends Event